 Very little frizzen wear.
-The double set triggers work when set only.
+The double set triggers work set or unset.
 The iron

 mounts are typical Tennessee mountain styling and all the metal has a deep rust

-Overall a nice sound rifle that holds and points well.
+Overall a nice rifle that holds and points well.
 Should be a good shooter.